lucas-309/cds-onboarding-tennis/README.md

 This ensures you have correctly downloaded the dataset.

+## Frontend using Streamlit
+We are using Streamlit to host our project.
+To see our website, run 'streamlit run frontend/app.py'

+Make sure you are using the newest version of streamlit.
+You can verify this by running 'pip install --upgrade streamlit'

+Once you have launched the website, navigate to the visualization section to see our plots

 ### Project Description:

 We wish to predict the winner of the 2025 Australian Open using player data to create power rankings from 2024